 There is no lockdown in Iceland; however, there are restrictions on public gatherings.
 The current limit of people allowed to gather is 20.
 The gathering must happen in a place where a distance of at least 2 meters can be maintained at all times between people.
 Children born in 2005 or later are exempt from these restrictions.

-As of October 7, 2020, the Icelandic government has tightened restrictions in the Reykjavik metropolitan area to control the spread of COVID-19.
+As of October 30, 2020, the Icelandic government has tightened restrictions in Iceland to control the spread of COVID-19.

 Social distancing requirements for people who are not related or closely connected are 2 meters.
 Face-mask wearing is obligatory when this distance cannot be maintained.

-Public gatherings are now limited to 20 people, including theatres, cinemas and concerts, where audience members must sit in numbered seats.
-Restaurants are allowed to remain open with proper social distancing until 9 pm.
+With certain exceptions, public gatherings are limited to 10 people.
+Audiences at stage performances, cinema showings, and other cultural events are now limited to 50 people, where audience members must sit in numbered seats.
+Restaurants are allowed to remain open with proper social distancing until 10 pm but may not admit new guests after 9 pm.